rsfetch/rsfetch/README.md

 `rsfetch -C 0 -h false -i false -l false -u false`

 And yes, you saw right.
 Execution time was 0.012s!
 Crazy fast.
+I've even had the execution time be as low as 0.004s!

 ### License